kevinding0218/InterviewDocuments/Q and A/Interview - Java.md

 ##### How does it work?
 - The heap is divided up into smaller spaces or generations.
 These spaces are Young Generation, Old or Tenured Generation, and Permanent Generation.
 - The  **young generation hosts most of the newly created objects**.
 The term **“age”** in generational garbage collection **refers to the number of collection cycles the object has survived**.
+- During the next minor GC, the same thing happens to the Eden space.
+Unreferenced objects are deleted and referenced objects are moved to a survivor space.
+- After every minor garbage collection cycle, the age of each object is checked.
+- Eventually, a major garbage collection will be performed on the old generation which cleans up and compacts that space.
+For each major GC, there are several minor GCs.
 ##### When Does an Object Become Eligible for Garbage Collection?
 - An object becomes eligible for Garbage collection or GC if it is not reachable from any live threads or by any static references.
 - The most straightforward case of an object becoming eligible for garbage collection is if all its references are null or when a parent object is set to null.